OpenAgricultureFoundation/openag-device-software/README.md

 The two main parts of the code base are the device threads and on-device app.
 The device threads coordinate recipes, control loops, and peripheral (sensor/actuator) interactions.
 The on-device django-based app coordinates the interactions with the on-device database and hosts a local device UI and API.
-There is also an MQTT-based iot manager for communication with the OpenAg cloud.
+There is also an MQTT-based IoT manager for communication with the OpenAg cloud service.

 ## Introductory Videos
 1. [Introduction](https://www.youtube.com/watch?v=RByKZJ7bDx8&list=PL7dmhIGxrpXE0EEOFxz7wbVOLJXYAMqE0&index=1)